janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 When we add the above Roda app to our middleware stack, the `route` block will be called for each request before it reaches our main app, yielding the request object.
-The `r.rodauth` call will handle any Rodauth routes, while `rodauth.require_authentication` will redirect to login page if the session is not authenticated.
+The `r.rodauth` call will handle any Rodauth routes, while `rodauth.require_authentication` will redirect to the login page if the session is not authenticated.
 When the end of the routing block is reached, the request proceeds onto our main app.

-If we're using Rails with rodauth-rails, the Rodauth instance will remain available in our controllers and views as well, so we can do things like require authentication at the controller level:
+If you're using Rails with rodauth-rails, the Rodauth instance will remain available in your controllers and views as well, so you can do things like require authentication at the controller level if you prefer to:

 ```rb
 class PostsController < ApplicationController